chromium/chromium/tools/metrics/histograms/README.md

 whether due to bugs in the implementation or simply an evolving understanding of what should be measured.

-#### How to choose expiry for histograms
+#### Guidelines on expiry

-If you are adding a histogram to evaluate a feature launch, set an expiry date consistent with the expected feature launch date.
-Otherwise, we recommend choosing 3-6 months.

 Here are some guidelines for common scenarios:

-*   If the listed owner moved to different project, find a new owner.
+*   If the listed owner moved to a different project, find a new owner.
 *   If neither the owner nor the team uses the histogram, remove it.
 *   If the histogram is not in use now, but might be useful in the far future, remove it.
 *   If the histogram is not in use now, but might be useful in the near future, pick ~3 months (also ~3 milestones) ahead.
-*   If the histogram is actively in use now and is useful in the short term, pick 3-6 months (3-6 milestones) ahead.
-*   If the histogram is actively in use and seems useful for an indefinite time, pick 1 year.
+*   Otherwise, pick an expiry that is reasonable for how long the metric should be used, up to a year.

 We also have a tool that automatically extends expiry dates.
 The most frequently accessed histograms, currently 99%, have their expirations automatically